 Many come to GetFive hoping to make the transition from the for-profit to the not-for-profit arena.
 Often, they must overcome the “overqualified” stigma.
 In these cases, salary is often a key issue.

-> Many have found their way around these obstacles through utilizing GetFive's methods such as The Seven Stories and Forty-Year Vision exercises, crafting the appropriate Two-Minute Pitch, and positioning themselves correctly on their resume.
+Many have found their way around these obstacles through utilizing GetFive’s methods such as The Seven Stories and Forty-Year Vision exercises, crafting the appropriate Professional Pitch, and positioning themselves correctly on their resume.

-> In short, you need to convince the hiring manager you are the best person for the job by sharing relevant experiences from your background, not hiding them.
+In short, you need to convince the hiring manager you are the best person for the job by sharing relevant experiences from your background, not hiding them.
 Be prepared to take control of the interview and let the interviewer know why this job is the right career move for you.
 Lastly, do not apologize for who you are and what you have accomplished!

 Want more?
 Check out Why a Long-Term Vision Is Critical At Every Age